Unimodal Measurable Pseudo-Anosov Maps: Introduction

-The main aim of the current paper is to address the question: what sort of maps are these limits?
-We show that they have enough structure to make them deserve to be called \emph{measurable pseudo-Anosov maps}.
+Our approach to this problem is to restrict attention to a subset of $\pA(S^2)$ which naturally lies within an arc in $\Homeo(S^2)$ --- a parametrized family $\{F_\lambda\}$ of sphere homeomorphisms --- and to understand what sort of homeomorphisms the~$F_\lambda$ are: this is expected to illuminate the general case.
+We show that the~$F_\lambda$ have enough structure to make them worthy of being called \emph{measurable pseudo-Anosov maps}.
 These are analogs of pseudo-Anosov maps in which the transverse pair of invariant measured foliations is replaced with a transverse pair of invariant measured \emph{turbulations}: full measure subsets of the surface decomposed into a disjoint union of \emph{streamlines}, which are injectively immersed lines equipped with measures.
-As in the pseudo-Anosov case, one of these turbulations is expanded and the other is contracted by the dynamics, by a constant factor which, in this setting, is the slope of the associated tent map.
-For particular values of the slope, this measurable pseudo-Anosov map may be a generalized pseudo-Anosov map or, occasionally, an honest-to-goodness pseudo-Anosov map.
+As in the pseudo-Anosov case, there is a dilatation~$\lambda>1$ such that one of the turbulations is uniformly expanded by a factor~$\lambda$ and the other is uniformly contracted by a factor~$1/\lambda$.
+In contrast to the pseudo-Anosov case, they need not have a good product structure anywhere.
+Instead, some structure is imposed by the existence of \emph{tartans}: bundles of arcs of stable and unstable streamlines which intersect regularly, and in the context of which the measures on the streamlines are holonomy invariant and have a product agreeing with the ambient measure on the sphere.

+By construction the family contains countably many pseudo-Anosov maps.
+It also contains uncountably many \emph{generalized pseudo-Anosov maps}, as introduced in~\cite{gpa}: these are defined in the same way as pseudo-Anosov maps, except that their invariant foliations are permitted to have a countably infinite number of singularities, provided that they only accumulate on a finite set (Definitions~\ref{defn:pAgpA}).

-Our main focus is on defining measurable pseudo-Anosov maps, and showing that they are fairly abundant in two-dimensional dynamics in the sense that they form a continuously varying family.
-In another paper~\cite{mpa-dynamics}, we show that the definition has dynamical weight by proving that any measurable pseudo-Anosov map is Devaney-chaotic (it has dense periodic points and is topologically transitive); and, under an additional hypothesis, is ergodic.
+Our main focus here is on defining measurable pseudo-Anosov maps, and showing that they are abundant in the sense that they form a continuously varying family.
+In another paper~\cite{mpa-dynamics}, we show that the definition has dynamical weight by proving that any measurable pseudo-Anosov map is Devaney chaotic (it has dense periodic points and is topologically transitive); and, under an additional hypothesis, is ergodic.
 (For the particular family discussed in this paper, these dynamical properties follow more directly from the construction.)